shockz0rz/comfy-easy-grids/README.md

 ## Known Issues

-* The LoRA List node does not support a selection of "None".
+* None at the moment.
+Please raise an issue if you find a problem!

 ## Recommended Resources